 ALPHABETICAL SYDNEY: ALL ABOARD!

 An immersive musical theatre work for children, and an extension (rather than adaptation) of the bestselling picture book, ‘Alphabetical Sydney’.
 Collaborating with composer Greta Gertler Gold and illustrator/designer Antonia Pesenti, the project is being developed through a City of Sydney Council grant.
-Coming to Sydney in 2022!
+Thanks to a generous grant from RISE, the production will be coming to Sydney in 2022!

 THE MARRICKVILLE MERMAID